 - Procedures for tiered reengagement strategies for:

-- All pupils who are not generating attendance for more than three schooldays or 60 percent of the instructional days in a school week, or 10 percent of required minimum instructional time over four continuous weeks of a LEA’s approved instructional calendar;
+All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four continuous weeks of a LEA’s approved instructional calendar;

-- Pupils found not participatory pursuant to EC Section 51747.5 for more than the greater of three schooldays or 60 percent of the scheduled days of synchronous instruction in a school month, as applicable; or
+- Pupils found not participatory pursuant to EC Section 51747.5 for more than 50 percent of the scheduled days of synchronous instruction in a school month, as applicable; or

-- Pupils who are in violation of the independent study agreement.
+- Pupils who are otherwise in violation of the independent study agreement.

 Course-based independent study (CBIS) is governed by EC sections 51749.5–51749.6.
 The following requirements are unique to this modality: